-The Coronavirus pandemic will effect everbodies mental health.
+The Coronavirus pandemic and being in a lockdown will affect the mental health of everybody.
 It may make you feel worried, tense, sad, stressed, overwhelmed, angry, afraid or anxious.

 It’s okay to feel this way.
 Everyone reacts differently to different events.

 If you are feeling anxious, are feeling low in mood or concerned for your emotional health, there are lots of things you can do to help you cope.

 Here are five ways you can after your emotional mental health and wellbeing during the coronavirus pandemic:

 1. Connect with others

 Feeling close to, and valued by, other people is a fundamental human need.

 Connecting with others helps will help you to share how you feel, as well as give and receive emotional support.